 Innsbruck | Munich

 Last stop: Munich.
-It doesn’t get any better than this?
-Oh yes it does!
-A quick freshen-up and then it’s off to dinner in the Olympic Tower.
-181 metres above the ground, we get a 360° view of Munich through the rotating floor plate and the incredibly delicious vegan menu also helps to make this evening unforgettable.
-Once again, time flies by far too quickly and the last morning of our training programme begins in the quaint and cosy Café Marais.
-After panini, scrambled eggs and coffee, we move on to the next highlight, the tour of the Olympic site.
+Could it get any better?
+Oh yes!
+After freshening up, we head to the Olympic Tower for dinner.
+181 metres above the ground, the rotating floor gives us a 360° view of Munich, and the incredibly delicious vegan menu also contributes to making this evening unforgettable.
+Once again, time flies by far too quickly and the last morning of our training course begins in the quaint and cosy Café Marais.
+After paninis, scrambled eggs and coffee, we move on to the next highlight, a tour of the Olympic site.
 Our tour guide Dennis gives us insights and interesting background information on the construction of the entire site.
-We are blown away when we learn that the Olympic Stadium was built more or less on "good luck" and yet it is still standing today, unbelievable but really true!
+We are blown away when we learn that the Olympic Stadium was built more or less on a “lucky guess” and yet it is still standing today – unbelievable but true!
 It is so stable that we can even continue our tour on the roof of the stadium.
-Secured with a climbing harness and helmet, we scale the roof and get an incredible view over Munich and far beyond.
-We are allowed to abseil from over 50 metres above the ground, where we have to summon up all our courage, keep our bodies tense and never look down!
-But little by little, we gain confidence in our harness and just a few moments later, each and every one of us is floating above the stadium, a breathtaking feeling.
-After all the adrenaline, we are glad to have solid ground under our feet again and explore Munich at dusk, savouring one or two delicacies before making our way home to Stuttgart.
-Our verdict: EXTREMELY interesting, EXTREMELY enriching, EXTREMELY exciting, EXTREMELY delicious, EXTREMELY grateful!
+Secured with climbing harnesses and helmets, we climb onto the roof and are rewarded with an incredible view over Munich and far beyond.
+From a height of over 50 metres, we are allowed to abseil down, which requires us to summon all our courage, keep our bodies tense and not look down!
+But little by little, we gain confidence in our harnesses and, just a few moments later, each and every one of us is floating above the stadium – a breathtaking feeling.
+After all that adrenaline, we are glad to have solid ground under our feet again and explore Munich at dusk, enjoying a few delicacies before we make our way home to Stuttgart.
+Our conclusion: EXTREMELY interesting, EXTREMELY enriching, EXTREMELY exciting, EXTREMELY delicious, EXTREMELY grateful!

 Patricia Bischof